Fixed fee transitional provisions for non-personal injury claims

 It is not obvious that encouraging paying parties to force the receiving party to issue proceedings (so as to restrict their costs recovery) is part of the overriding objective.

-Indeed, is this not unreasonable behaviour on the party of the paying party?
+Indeed, is this not unreasonable behaviour on the part of the paying party?

 CPR 45.13(2) provides: